Bach Flow on Homogeneous Products: Bach flow on locally homogeneous products

 For any metric $g$, using a diagonalizing basis, the Ricci tensor is diagonal with

 and scalar curvature is

-The Bach tensor is diagonal with
+The Bach tensor is diagonal with{\samepage

-where $p$ and $q$ were defined in Section \ref{sl2rsection}.
+where $q_{\rm I}$ and $q_{\rm II}$ were defined in Section~\ref{sl2rsection}.}

 On this space, there are a variety of possibilities for Bach flow, depending on the initial conditions.
 To accommodate this richer structure, we break the results into a number of theorems.
 Because of the symmetry in the equations, we may suppose, without loss of generality, that $h_{11} \leq h_{22} \leq h_{33}$.
 We first analyze the cases where at least two of the initial conditions are equal.
 These results will begin to illustrate the complexity of the situation and begin to provide some context for the remaining cases.
+Ultimately, all possibilities are analyzed, culminating in Theorem~\ref{s3convergencethm}.